TristanDamron/least-square-regression/README.md

 If you are interested in using the Haskell modules in your own Haskell program, simply copy the contents of the `src` folder to the main directory of your project.
 If you are interested in using the Regress command line tool, read the instructions below for your operating system:

 ### Windows Users
-After downloading the repository to your hard drive, you'll need to add the location of the `bin` folder to your system's %PATH% variable.
+After downloading the repository to your hard drive, you'll need to add the location of the `bin/1.1` folder to your system's %PATH% variable.

 ### Unix Users
 Coming Soon!